Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter6/scene3.md

 Her phone buzzed again.
 Marcus was waiting.

 The servers hummed their own kind of anticipation.
+As Isabella prepared her response to Marcus, the facility's emergency lights flickered - a subtle reminder that time was running out.

+Her neural implant tingled with an intensity that was becoming impossible to ignore.
+The sensation matched the pulsing rhythm of the server farm's quantum data streams, as if her consciousness was beginning to resonate with the digital awakening happening around her.